luizasposito/sheep-management-system/README.md

-# Farm Animal Management System
+# Small Ruminant Management System

 ## Overview
 Web and mobile prototype of an information system focused on small ruminants